 DuckDuckGo is perhaps the most popular privacy-friendly search alternative to Google.
 It combines multiple sources, including Yahoo!, Wikipedia, and its own web crawler to offer impressive search results.
 Additionally, it uses the Tor Network, which makes it even harder to track activity online.
 You can find out more about DuckDuckGo and its anonymity here.

 Qwant is a France-based secure search engine.
 Its appeal is the features it provides in addition to basic search.
 For instance, it provides up-to-date news and trends on its homepage.
 It also allows you to search for music.
 Qwant Maps even offers one of the viable alternatives to Google Maps (which will be covered later).

 For more information, read our article on the best privacy-friendly search engines!

 Google Drive provides a one-stop solution for all your cloud storage needs.
 You even get 15 GB free just by creating an account.
+Google One, the paid version of Google Drive, offers even more storage.
 Its availability across platforms makes it even more appealing.
 Despite all this, it’s still a part of Google’s surveillance structure.
 Luckily, there are quite a few secure alternatives to Drive:

 pCloud is one of the leading alternatives to Drive for individuals, especially because it comes with a free 10 GB plan.
 It also has some of Drive’s most appealing features, including seamless document sharing and cross-platform functionality.
 This is all packaged with secure client-side encryption and zero-knowledge privacy.